 We have two excellent solutions for any elastic cord knot that is slipping.
 Tie your knot and add a dab of glue.
 Your knots will never come undone!
 This is the ultimate way to secure your jewelry designs.
 You may have a favorite glue, but we think these are the cream of the crop.
 We have a gap filling glue - a glue that fills the gaps inside a knot.
 And we have an all purpose glue.
 Both are excellent.

 Special T Glue is a gap filling glue.
 It is designed to fill any gaps inside a knot - this makes the knot secure and less likely to come undone.
 In the case of knotted jewelry, it is extra assurance that your design is not going to fall apart after prolonged wear.
 Special T Glue dries pliable rather than hard and crunchy.
 It takes around sixty seconds to dry and dries clear.
 Special T Glue is excellent for use with Illusion Cord, Stretch Magic, Soft Flex and Soft Touch Beading Wire.

 G-S Hypo Cement is a wonderful all purpose glue.
 It was invented in the 1930's for jewelry and watchmaking professionals.
 It is perfect for all sorts of surfaces and beading materials: glass, plastic, metal, wood - any more.
-The cement dries within 15 to 20 minutes.
+The cement sets in 10 minutes.
+Dries after about one hour.
+May take up to 24 hours to cure completely.
+Time may vary based on humidity.
 There is a slight odor, but it fades quickly.
 The applicator tip is small and perfect for precision use.
 The glue will not bond to fingers and can be removed from other surfaces with nail polish remover.

 Stretch Cord Colors